 Students are expected to complete all Supervised Experiential Learning, classes, and scheduled meetings.
-Students must seek approval from both the preceptor and the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus for a change in schedule due to circumstances such as illness, bereavement purposes, personal reasons, emergencies, or job interviews.
+Students must seek approval from both the preceptor and the Director of Dietetics Program for a change in schedule due to circumstances such as illness, bereavement purposes, personal reasons, emergencies, or job interviews.

-- Unplanned Leave/Absence The student must contact the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus via phone and email and Supervised Experiential Learning preceptor as soon as possible to request leave.
-The Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will document the information on the student's attendance record kept in the student's file. - 2.
+- 1. Unplanned Leave/Absence The student must contact the Director of Dietetics Program via phone and email and Supervised Experiential Learning preceptor as soon as possible to request leave.
+The Director of Dietetics Program will document the information on the student's attendance record kept in the student's file. - 2.
 Planned Leave The student must submit a written request as far in advance as possible.
-The Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will either deny or approve the request.
+The Director of Dietetics Program will either deny or approve the request.
 The original request will be kept in the student's file.
 Approved leave will be documented on the student's attendance record kept in their file along with the original written request.
 Unapproved absences are not acceptable and will be subject to disciplinary action up to and including termination from the program. - 3.
-Tardiness If the student expects to be late, they will call both the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and the currentsupervising preceptor to provide a reason for the tardiness and an approximate time of arrival.
+Tardiness If the student expects to be late, they will call both the Director of Dietetics Program and the current supervising preceptor to provide a reason for the tardiness and an approximate time of arrival.
 It is the responsibility of the student to communicate any changes to both the director and preceptor at all times. - 4.
 Excessive tardiness will be subject to action up to and including termination from the program. - 5.
 Log of Hours Students are required to maintain daily records of their supervised hours and competency achievement in a tracking sheet provided by the Dietetics Field Coordinator.
-The Dietetics Field Coordinator, Faculty and/or Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will review the tracking sheet upon completion of Supervised Experiential Learning for each lab course. - 6.
-The MSAN/Dietetics Focus follows the UNE academic calendar.
+The Dietetics Field Coordinator, Faculty and/or Director of Dietetics Program will review the tracking sheet upon completion of Supervised Experiential Learning for each lab course.

+The MSAN-Dietetics follows the UNE academic calendar.
 While the program does not provide specific holidays outside of the academic calendar, affiliate institutions may offer days off/or require that students schedule around that institution's holiday policies.

 Students must be present and on time at each Supervised Experiential Learning site or at another professional setting, as determined by the preceptor.
-If it is necessary for the student to be absentfor any reason (including illness) from their Supervised Experiential Learning setting, the preceptor and the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus MUST be notified at least 2 hours of the scheduled arrival time.
+If it is necessary for the student to be absent for any reason (including illness) from their Supervised Experiential Learning setting, the preceptor and the Director of Dietetics Program MUST be notified at least 2 hours of the scheduled arrival time.
 Personal business, including doctors' appointments, are not acceptable reasons to be absent and should be conducted on off-duty time rather than during hours when students are expected to be in Supervised Experiential Learning.
-In the event of an emergency, notify the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and they will notify the preceptor.
-In all cases, the Supervised Experiential Learning time will need to be made up and this should be coordinated with the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and your preceptor.
-If the appointment must occur during Supervised Experiential Learning time, prior approval must be received from the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus.
+In the event of an emergency, notify the Director of Dietetics Program and they will notify the preceptor.
+In all cases, the Supervised Experiential Learning time will need to be made up and this should be coordinated with the Director of Dietetics Program and your preceptor.
+If the appointment must occur during Supervised Experiential Learning time, prior approval must be received from the Director of Dietetics Program.